-Screening Analysis of ecosystem Tier 1 methodology (benefit transfer and market prices) services In-depth Analysis of all or some ecosystem services in the LME/river basin Hotspot Analysis (e.g. the Great Barrier Reef) Analysis of the impacts on ecosystems and ecosystem services of a planned, concrete project (e.g. a hydronower plant a MPA) Tier 2 methodology/in-depth Economic valuation focusing on a assessment single ecosystem type of special interest (e.g. mangroves) Economic valuation of one specific ecosystem service of relevance (e.g. carbon sequestration) Economic valuation of a single pressure or an impact resulting from a pressure, and the resulting loss in ecosystem services (e.g. eutrophication) Economic valuation to determine the value of ecosystem services for a market-based financing scheme, e.g. PES/PWS or compensation
+Screening Analysis of ecosystem services

+Tier 1 methodology (Benefit Transfer and Market Prices)

+In-depth Analysis of all or some ecosystem services in the LME/river basin

+Hotspot Analysis (e.g. the Great Barrier Reef)

+Analysis of the impacts on ecosystems and ecosystem services of a planned, concrete project (e.g. a hydropower plant, a MPA)

+Economic valuation focusing on a single ecosystem type of special interest (e.g. mangroves)

+Economic valuation of one specific ecosystem service of relevance (e.g. carbon sequestration)

+Economic valuation of a single pressure or an impact resulting from a pressure, and the resulting loss in ecosystem services (e.g. eutrophication)

+Economic valuation to determine the value of ecosystem services for a market-based financing scheme (e.g. PES/PWS or compensation)

-Figure I.2: Policy Contexts and Methodology used.
+Figure I.2: Policy Contexts and methodology used